Aestheticgal/Aestheticgal.github.io/Bio.md

    ![](https://pbs.twimg.com/profile_images/1872488399/Doberman__400x400.jpg "Max")

 ### I am very into minimalism and aesthetic art.
 I paint whenever I have the chance and I usually go for a modern bohemian vibe.
+I am also very into music and cooking meals whenever I can.
+I love to try new and different thing!
 Below are links to some of my favorite minimalist youtubers that inspire me.
    <https://www.youtube.com/channel/UCNtdcQMN2szPPtp5EWluEqQ>

    <https://www.youtube.com/channel/UC4Unj6XzNqvCUvmoFhafALg>